Runthescript/tor-composer/README.md

 ## Adding Keys to Project

 If the folder that your are moving to the project is not currently named `hidden-services`, rename it before you run the docker compose command.
-In the docker-compose.yml file you will need to uncomment the line below the comment:
+In the `docker-compose.yml` file you will need to remove the comment from the line below the first comment under tor's volumes:

 ```yaml
 volumes: